I love collaborating with folks near and far. Here are some examples of ways we can work together:

 I also offer preservation advice, collection organization, and guidance on interpreting recipes for family recipe and cookbook collections.

-–Your Personal Food History: I offer assistance to those looking to learn more about their own food heritage, by offering reading material, recipes, and other assistance as applicable to help them discover the foods that would have been eaten by their ancestors in America and around the world.
+I love helping people learn more about their own food heritage, and can offer reading lists, recipes, and other assistance as applicable to help you discover the foods that would have been eaten by your ancestors in America and around the world.

--Ready to connect?
+Ready to connect?
 Have an idea for another way we can work together?
 I’m all ears: let’s talk!